krishhnaa/EmberJSDemos/README.md

 2)Displaying the date with links and navigate the user with the links

 3) Explaing Twoway binding by editing the user and saving..

+4) Added the functionality to add new user to the list.